New to TurboTax? File with expert help for $60.

 If you drive to your local doctor and have pay for parking, you cannot deduct your parking expenses as a medical expense.

 But, if you must travel to access medical care, you may write off the cost of parking as a medical travel expense.
-In order to qualify, you must need to travel at least 40 kilometers for the medical care.
+In order to qualify, you must need to travel at least 40 kilometres for the medical care.

 In addition to parking fees, you may also deduct the cost of your accommodation, meals and vehicle expenses.